Bulletproof vest: Postwar

 During the Korean War several new vests were produced for the United States military, including the M-1951, which made use of fibre-reinforced plastic or aluminium segments woven into a nylon vest.
 These vests represented "a vast improvement on weight, but the armor failed to stop bullets and fragments very successfully," although officially they were claimed to be able to stop 7.62×25mm Tokarev pistol rounds at the muzzle.
-Such vests equipped with Doron Plate have, in informal testing, defeated .45 ACP handgun ammunition.
+Such vests equipped with Doron Plate have defeated .45 ACP handgun ammunition in informal testing.
 Developed by Natick Laboratories (now the Combat Capabilities Development Command Soldier Center) and introduced in 1967, T65-2 plate carriers were the first vests designed to hold hard ceramic plates, making them capable of stopping 7 mm rifle rounds.

 These "Chicken Plates" were made of either boron carbide, silicon carbide, or aluminium oxide.
-They were issued to the crew of low-flying aircraft, such as the UH-1 and UC-123, during the Vietnam War.
+They were issued to the crew of low-flying aircraft such as the UH-1 and UC-123 during the Vietnam War.

 Conscious of US developments during the Korean War, the Soviet Union also began the development of body armour for its troops, resulting in the adoption of the 6b1 vest in 1957.
 This marked a shift away from previous systems like the SN-42, which relied on large, monolithic plates that were inflexible and substantially affected a soldier's balance.
 The 6b1, and all subsequent Soviet body armour, would rely upon ballistic-fabric wrapped plates, initially steel and later titanium and boron carbide.
 Between 1957 and 1958, anywhere between 1500 and 5000 6b1 vests were produced, but they were subsequently put in storage and not issued until the early years of the Soviet–Afghan War, where they were used in limited quantities, and were able to resist shrapnel and Tokarev rounds.

-In 1969, American Body Armor was founded and began to produce a patented combination of quilted nylon faced with multiple steel plates.
+In 1969 the company American Body Armor was founded and began to produce a patented combination of quilted nylon faced with multiple steel plates.
 This armor configuration was marketed to American law enforcement agencies by Smith & Wesson under the trade name "Barrier Vest."
 The Barrier Vest was the first police vest to gain wide use during high-threat police operations.